 The Company established an audit committee ("Audit Committee") on 13 December 2000 with written terms of reference in accordance with Rules 5.28 to 5.33 of the GEM Listing Rules.
-During the period from 1 April 2012 to 27 November 2012, the Audit Committee comprised three independent non-executive Directors, namely (i) Mr. Tam Kam Biu, William; (ii) Mr. Zhou Jing; and (iii) Mr. Yang Guocai, with Mr. Tam Kam Biu, William as the chairman of the Audit Committee.
-Following the resignation of Mr. Zhou Jing and Mr. Yang Guocai and the appointment of Mr. Meng Xianglin and Mr. Dong Guangwu as independent non-executive Directors on 27 November 2012, the Audit Committee comprises three independent non-executive Directors, namely, (i) Mr. Tam Kam Biu, William; (ii) Mr. Meng Xianglin; and (iii) Mr. Dong Guangwu, with Mr. Tam Kam Biu, William as the chairman of the Audit Committee.
-Audit Committee.
+During the year ended 31 March 2014, the Audit Committee comprises three independent non-executive Directors, namely, (i) Mr. Tam Kam Biu, William; (ii) Mr. Meng Xianglin; and (iii) Mr. Dong Guangwu, with Mr. Tam Kam Biu, William as the chairman of the Audit Committee.
 Audit Committee's principal duties are to review and supervise the financial reporting process and internal control procedures of the Group.